captain-crypto/Telemon/README.md

  # Description

- This module enable you to monitor your PAI-BOt using Telegram chat system.
+ This module enable you to monitor your PAI-BOT using Telegram chat system.